youssefadel94/angular-node-sample-app/README.md

-This is AAIB Task For Full Stack Developer

 To start the application open two terminals (windows) first terminal cd to server then run "npm i && npm start" after it finishes go to second terminal cd to frontEnd and run "npm i && ng serve"